IssueTrak/coding-standards/issuetrak_software_development_fundamentals.md

 ### Naming

 Names of classes, variables, methods, functions, etc. should reveal the intention.
-For that reason (and others, we use [Tim Ottinger's Rules for Variable and Class Naming][ottingers].
+For that reason (and others, we use [Tim Ottiger's Rules for Variable and Class Naming][ottigers].

 ### Functions